Skip to Content

 McLain State Park

 Travel along MI-26 or on Brockway Mountain Drive as you head west out of Copper Harbor.
-Stop and check out a view at one of the many parks or scenic outlooks along the way.
+Check out a view at one of the many parks or scenic outlooks.

 The campground has 98 modern reservable sites along the lake.
 The shower house is quite nice.